-Destiny 2 best PvE weapons for raids, dungeons & Lost Sectors (Season of the Witch)
+Destiny 2 best PvE meta weapons for raids & dungeons in Season of the Wish

 In the table below, you'll find the best Kinetic weapons for Destiny 2 PvE, as well as how to get them.
-Bear in mind that this does not mean they are the best in every situation, but owning all of these will have you well-equipped for most situations.
+There is no one weapon that suits every situation, but having each of these in your back pocket will serve you well.

 The Kinetic slot in your loadout is a bit of a misnomer now, as it also contains all of your primary Stasis and Strand weapons.
 Some will be your main weapon, some will be your off-hand, and some will have very niche but powerful uses.